 The Lower School consists of four houses within two buildings: Dawes (Cromwell/Perry Ross) and Raymond (Davidson/Thomas).

 Third and Fourth Form boys and girls have 11 Circle and Crescent Houses: Carter, Cleve, Dickinson, Griswold, Hamill, Kennedy, Kirby, McClellan, Stanley, Stephens, and Woodhull.

 Seniors have five Fifth Form Houses: Haskell, Kinnan, McPherson, Reynolds, and Upper.

 Members of the faculty live in each House and serve as housemasters and assistant housemasters.
 They are assisted by other faculty members, who also coach, advise, and perform evening supervision on a rotating basis.
 In this model, students enjoy a high level of attention and guidance.

 Lawrenceville works to establish a sense of belonging and cooperation in each House.
 Each has its own dining area in Irwin Dining Center and House flag.
 Circle and Crescent Houses compete for athletic (the Foresman and Dresdner Cups), academic (the Chivers Cup), and community service (the Adams Cup) honors.
 Additionally, each House has established traditions through the years.
 When students say "my House," they often mean their Lawrenceville experience.
-The contests between Lawrenceville Houses in intramural tackle football dates back to 1891, while more recent House traditions range from dances to Hot Karls hotdogs to annual community service events.
+Lawrenceville House traditions range from dances to football to Hot Karls hotdogs and annual community service events.

 Since Lawrenceville draws students from around the world and every walk of life, each day brings lessons in cooperation, tolerance, and leadership, through which House leaders influence students, subtly and dramatically, by directive and example.
 Thus, each House develops a distinct character, shaped by the personalities of its leaders.